 Next Opportunities to Comment

-The Draft EIS is currently in the early stages of preparation and is expected to be available for public review in the fall of 2014.
+The Draft EIS is currently in the early stages of preparation and is expected to be available for public review by mid-2015.
 During the preparation of the Draft EIS, scientists will address issues provided during scoping and describe potential impacts that construction, operation, closure and post-closure of the project could have on the physical, biological, and social environments.
 The Draft EIS will address long-term cumulative effects, consider a reasonable range of alternatives consistent with the Corps' legal mandates, and analyze a range of practical mitigation and monitoring measures to protect public health, water quality, wildlife, and subsistence resources.
 During the Draft EIS review period, the Corps will seek input through public testimony, written comments, and electronic comments.